 - 1. Reflection and Preparation The teacher and evaluator collect and reflect on evidence to date about the teacher's practice and student learning in preparation for the check-in. - 2.
-Mid-Year Conference The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher practice focus area and progress towards student learning objectives (SLOs).
+Mid-Year Conference The evaluator and teacher complete at least one mid-year check-in conference during which they review evidence related to the teacher practice focus area and progress towards SLOs and other goals.
 The mid-year conference is an important point in the year for addressing concerns and reviewing results for the first half of the year.
 Evaluators may deliver mid-year formative information on indicators of the evaluation framework for which evidence has been gathered and analyzed.
 If needed, teachers and evaluators can mutually agree to revisions on the strategies or approaches used and/or mid-year adjustment of SLOs to accommodate changes (e.g., student populations, assignment).
 They also discuss actions that the teacher can take and supports the evaluator can provide to promote teacher growth in his/her focus area.
+A Mid-Year Conference Discussion Guide is available to assist evaluators in conducting the conference.